Lovely Writer Summary

 The second half of Lovely Writer answered a lot of questions I had about Nubsib, helping me to understand his character a lot better.
 Previously, he came across as too charming, too eager, and too perfect, like some kind of fairytale prince that I couldn't believe was real.
 However, his personality didn't change drastically through the series.
 What changed instead was my perception of him.

-It helped seeing Nubsib’s interactions with his family, which offered some essential insights to how he was raised.
+It was helpful to see Nubsib's interactions with his family, which offered some essential insights into his upbringing.
 Simply, Nubsib is the way he is because of his privilege.
 He is the youngest son of a wealthy, well-educated, and well-adjusted family.
-When you grow up in such idyllic circumstances, there’s no surprise that Nubsib would turn out to be such a good egg.
+When you grow up in such idyllic circumstances, there's no surprise that Nubsib would turn out to be such a good egg.
 He acts like a fairytale prince because his life is an enchanted fairy tale.

 His parents are not perfect, of course.
 The mom is on the conservative side, while the dad is too much of a shrewd businessman.
 However, it's evident that his parents love Nubsib, providing him with the best care, the best education, and the best resources to succeed in life.
 With this context, I finally understand that his charm and confidence are the products of a very blessed upbringing.
 There are some winners in life and Nubsib is one of them.

 In the story, Nubsib is meant to be 20 years old, while Gene is 25 and about to turn 26.
-(Of course in real life, both actors are actually the same age in their mid-twenties, and Gene’s actor is even a few months younger than his costar.)
-The age difference between the characters are quite noticeable during the flashback episode.
+(In real life, both actors are actually the same age in their mid-twenties, and Gene's actor is even a few months younger than his costar.)
+The age difference between the characters is quite noticeable during the flashback episode.
 The five-year age gap may not seem too prominent as adults, but it really stands out back when they were kids.